SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-pairing-and-calibration.md

 # Firmware Setup

-**There is a [SmolSlimeConfigurator](https://github.com/ICantMakeThings/SmolSlimeConfigurator/tree/main) Tool for Linux & Windows that lets you configure your smol-slimes via a easy UI**

 ## Accessing the Serial Console

 You can interact with the firmware by connecting to the serial console it provides, which is used for pairing and calibration. <br>